 You can pick from two funds that invest in physical bricks and mortar on your behalf.

-The Regionals Capitals fund – which includes Birmingham, Manchester and Leeds – and the London fund have both delivered annualised returns of 8.3%.
+The Regionals Capitals fund – which includes Birmingham, Manchester and Leeds – has delivered 14.6% since September 2016, while the London fund has delivered returns of 9.8% since launch, in July 2017.

 There’s a range of accounts on offer to hold the funds in, and which is right for you will depend on your personal circumstances and investment goals.